 This is perhaps the most popular materials of them all.
-Plastic bottles come with its own advantages and one of the most important ones is that it is unbreakable.
+Plastic bottles come with their own advantages and one of the most important ones is that it is unbreakable.

 These days, all baby bottles in plastic need to free of BPA, which is a chemical called bisphenol A.